 On the other hand, I have a firm perceptual conviction that I cannot move through space without also moving through time.
 I would go so far as to say that any movement I make through space is a movement through time that is additional to that which I experience while not moving through space.
 In other words, I am forever involuntarily moving through time.
-However, if I also move through space, I am thereby necessarily making an additional movement through time.
+However, if I also move through space, I am necessarily thereby making an additional movement through time.

 The universe is not instantaneously connected.
 A change in one place in the universe can only affect another place in the universe when the effect of the change has had time to reach that other place.
 An effect can only disperse from its origin to other places at the speed of light.
 In the triangle on the right, I can only see what He has done 4 μs (microseconds) after he has done it.
 I can only see what She has done 5 μs after she has done it.
 He can only see what She has done 3 μs after She has done it and vice versa.
-They can only see what I have done 4 and 5 μs respectively after I've done it.
+They can only see what I have done 4 & 5 μs respectively after I've done it.

 If I walk the 1·2 km to where He is, I effectively change my position in time by 4 μs.
 However, while doing so, I am also still travelling through time normally, in the sense that I am still getting older.
 It is as if I am on a moving conveyor belt of time and I have walked along this conveyor belt to a place 4μs different from where I was before.
 Nevertheless, information and effects appear always to be drawn towards me, at a steady rate, from every direction in 3-dimensional space.
 I am thus persuaded that time, like space, must be 3-dimensional, not one-dimensional as in the representation proposed by conventional relativity theory.